 Known Limitations

 The 2026 security crisis revealed over 8,000 MCP servers exposed to the public internet without authentication.
-The "Clawdbot" incident demonstrated catastrophic consequences when default configurations bound administrative panels to public interfaces.
-Tool Poisoning Attacks represent a novel threat vector where malicious servers inject adversarial instructions into agent behaviour.
+The "Clawdbot" incident showed what happens when default configurations bind administrative panels to public interfaces — it was bad.
+Tool Poisoning Attacks are another emerging threat vector where malicious servers inject adversarial instructions into agent behaviour.

 A2A Overview

 Google's Agent-to-Agent (A2A) protocol addresses a different layer of the communication stack.
-Whilst MCP standardises agent-to-tool communication, A2A enables direct, peer-to-peer collaboration between wholly independent, autonomous agents.
+Where MCP standardises agent-to-tool communication, A2A enables direct, peer-to-peer collaboration between independent autonomous agents.

 Key Strengths

-Peer-to-Peer Architecture: A2A allows agents to negotiate, share data, and resolve conflicts without requiring a centralised orchestration manager.
-This enables more flexible, resilient multi-agent systems.
+Peer-to-Peer Architecture: A2A lets agents negotiate, share data, and resolve conflicts without a centralised orchestration manager.
+That enables more flexible, resilient multi-agent systems.

-Agent Cards: A2A utilises "Agent Cards" for dynamic capability discovery.
-A client agent can seamlessly discover what capabilities a remote agent offers and delegate tasks across different vendor platforms.
+Agent Cards: A2A uses "Agent Cards" for dynamic capability discovery.
+A client agent can seamlessly discover what a remote agent offers and delegate tasks across different vendor platforms.

-HTTP/SSE Transport: Built on JSON-RPC over HTTP with Server-Sent Events, A2A leverages familiar web technologies whilst enabling real-time communication patterns.
+HTTP/SSE Transport: Built on JSON-RPC over HTTP with Server-Sent Events, A2A leverages familiar web technologies while enabling real-time communication patterns.

 Known Limitations

-A2A is newer than MCP and has a smaller ecosystem of implementations.
-The peer-to-peer model, whilst flexible, can make governance and audit trails more complex compared to centralised orchestration patterns.
+A2A is newer than MCP and has a smaller ecosystem.
+The peer-to-peer model is flexible, but it can make governance and audit trails more complex compared to centralised orchestration patterns.

 AGNTCY Overview

-AGNTCY, developed by Cisco and Galileo, represents the most ambitious framework.
-It is not a single protocol but a comprehensive suite of interconnected standards designed to build an "Internet of Agents" (IoA).
+AGNTCY, developed by Cisco and Galileo, is the most ambitious framework.
+It's not a single protocol — it's a comprehensive suite of interconnected standards designed to build an "Internet of Agents" (IoA).

 Key Strengths

-End-to-End Infrastructure: AGNTCY includes the Agent Connect Protocol and Agent Gateway Protocol, providing complete infrastructure for agent discovery, communication, and governance.
+End-to-End Infrastructure: AGNTCY includes the Agent Connect Protocol and Agent Gateway Protocol — complete infrastructure for agent discovery, communication, and governance.

-Zero-Trust Architecture: AGNTCY prioritises zero-trust security models, leveraging Decentralised Identifiers (DIDs) and verifiable credentials.
-This makes it suitable for enterprise environments where security is paramount.
+Zero-Trust Architecture: AGNTCY prioritises zero-trust security, leveraging Decentralised Identifiers (DIDs) and verifiable credentials.
+This makes it suitable for enterprise environments where security is not optional.

-Global Agent Directories: AGNTCY supports global agent directories, enabling agents to discover and connect with other agents across organisational boundaries whilst maintaining security and trust.
+Global Agent Directories: AGNTCY supports global agent directories — agents can discover and connect with other agents across organisational boundaries while maintaining security and trust.

-Enterprise Focus: From its inception, AGNTCY was designed for enterprise-grade collaboration.
+Enterprise Focus: From the start, AGNTCY was built for enterprise-grade collaboration.
 The security and governance features reflect requirements from large organisations deploying agent networks at scale.

 Known Limitations

 AGNTCY's comprehensiveness comes with complexity.
 Implementation requires understanding multiple protocols and concepts.
-The enterprise focus means it may be over-engineered for smaller deployments or individual developers.
+And the enterprise focus means it may be over-engineered for smaller deployments or individual developers.

 Detailed Comparison by Category